alukosdev/ccsp/concepts/cloud/cloud-deployment-models.md

----
-icon: stop
----

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Cloud Deployment Models
+# Cloud Deployment Models*

 Cloud deployment models affect the *extent of resource sharing* the organization will be subjected to.